-Pretend to be a sanctuary-seeking Sixties ingenue at retro-chic Sands Hotel & Spa, in Indian Wells.
-Thanks to Brit-hit designer Martyn Lawrence Bullard, this charming desert escape is blessed with with bright prints, exotic tiles, pink stucco walls, greenery galore, cacti and fire pits, and a perfect pool with humbug-striped cabanas.
+Pretend to be a sanctuary-seeking Sixties ingenue at retro-chic Sands Hotel & Spa, in the Coachella Valley city of Indian Wells.
+Thanks to Brit-hit designer Martyn Lawrence Bullard, this charming desert escape is blessed with bright prints, exotic tiles, pink stucco walls, greenery galore, cacti and fire pits, and a perfect pool with humbug-striped cabanas.
 Likewise, rooms are dressed with playful sophistication; many star a private patio or a balcony with a Moroccan-style water fountain.
 Additional desert-cosseting comes courtesy of the Cali-meets-Marrakech spa (which has a trio of treatment rooms and a tempting menu) and the sceney Pink Cabana restaurant and bar.

 Get this when you book through us:

 A bottle of sparkling wine on arrival, plus early check-in and late check-out (subject to availability)

 Double rooms from £98.91 ($129), including tax at 12.445 per cent.
 Please note the hotel charges an additional resort fee of $28.00 per room per night on check-out and an additional service charge of $2.00 per room per night on check-out.

 Rates usually exclude breakfast.